 The best workouts for abs

-Rather than bringing your body up from the floor to your legs (as you would in a traditional crunch), the reverse crunch hits the abs hard by adding the weight of your lower body into the mix.
+Rather than bringing your body up from the floor to your legs as you would in a traditional crunch, the reverse crunch hits the abs hard by adding the weight of your lower body into the mix.
 They're a particularly great workout for upper abs.

 Lay flat on your back, arms out to the side and palms pressed into the floor for balance.
 Bring your knees together and raise your feet off the ground so your shins are parallel to the floor below.
 From here, breathe in and tense your abdominal muscle, tilting the pelvis so your knees travel towards your chest.